cirosantilli/java-cheat/jvm.md

 <http://stackoverflow.com/questions/1667830/running-a-jar-file-without-directly-calling-java>

-Since Java is not directly interpreted from source, no simple, standard and good way.
+Since Java is not directly interpreted from source, there no simple, standard and good way.

+`binfmt_misc` is the best method on Linux to run a `.class`.

 ## Class data sharing